Web Buckling and Web Crippling in Steel Beams: Complete Design Guide

 CheckEN 1993-1-5 ClauseFormula$\gamma_M$

-Patch loading resistance (crippling)Cl.
-6.2$F_{Rd} = f_{yw}\,l_{eff}\,t_w/\gamma_{M1}$; $l_{eff} = \chi_F\,l_y$$\gamma_{M1}=1.10$
+Patch loading resistanceCl.
+6.2$F_{Rd} = f_{yw}\,l_{eff}\,t_w/\gamma_{M1}$; $l_{eff} = \chi_F\,l_y$1.10

 Yield resistance length $l_y$Cl.
-6.4$l_y = s_s + 2t_f(1 + \sqrt{m_1 + m_2})$ for long bearings; $m_1 = f_{yf}b_f/(f_{yw}t_w)$; $m_2 = 0.02(h_w/t_f)^2$ if $\bar\lambda_F > 0.5$
+6.4$l_y = s_s + 2t_f(1 + \sqrt{m_1 + m_2})$; $m_1 = f_{yf}b_f/(f_{yw}t_w)$

-Reduction factor for patch loading $\chi_F$Cl.
-6.3$\chi_F = 0.5/\bar\lambda_F \leq 1.0$; $\bar\lambda_F = \sqrt{l_y\,t_w\,f_{yw}/F_{cr}}$; $F_{cr} = 0.9\,k_F\,E\,t_w^3/h_w$
+Patch loading reduction factorCl.
+6.3$\chi_F = 0.5/\bar\lambda_F \leq 1.0$; $\bar\lambda_F = \sqrt{l_y\,t_w\,f_{yw}/F_{cr}}$

-Buckling coefficient for patch loading $k_F$Cl.
-6.4$k_F = 6 + 2(h_w/a)^2$ (rigid end post); $k_F = 3.5 + 2(h_w/a)^2$ (non-rigid end post)
+Buckling coefficient $k_F$Cl.
+6.4$k_F = 6 + 2(h_w/a)^2$ (rigid end post)

-Key EC3 innovation: the $\chi_F$ reduction factor for patch loading explicitly captures the buckling component of web crippling, making the check more physically consistent than the empirical AISC formula.
-The non-dimensional slenderness $\bar\lambda_F = \sqrt{l_y\,t_w\,f_{yw}/F_{cr}}$ parallels the column slenderness concept: low $\bar\lambda_F$ (stocky web) means $\chi_F = 1.0$ (full yield governs); high $\bar\lambda_F$ (slender web) means $\chi_F < 1.0$ (combined yielding plus buckling).
-This is conceptually consistent with the EC3 shear buckling reduction factor $\chi_w$ for panels.
+EC3 key innovation: The $\chi_F$ reduction factor for patch loading explicitly captures the buckling component, paralleling the column buckling concept.
+Low $\bar\lambda_F$ (stocky web) means $\chi_F = 1.0$; high $\bar\lambda_F$ (slender web) means combined yielding plus buckling governs.
+Conceptually consistent with the $\chi_w$ shear buckling approach.

 Stiffener Design: Bearing, Transverse (Intermediate), and Longitudinal Stiffeners

-Stiffener Types on a Plate Girder Web Bearing stiffener Transverse stiffener (intermediate) → Long. stiffener a (panel spacing) F
+Stiffener Types on a Plate Girder Web (Schematic) Bearing stiffener Transverse stiffener (intermediate) → Long. stiffener a (panel spacing) F

 Bearing Stiffener Design (IS 800 Cl.
 8.7.1 / AISC 360 J10.8)

-Bearing Stiffener: Outstand Width and Buckling Check
+Bearing Stiffener: Outstand Limit and Buckling Check

 Transverse Intermediate Stiffener Design (IS 800 Cl.
 8.7.2)

-Minimum Stiffener Rigidity and Axial Force in Transverse Stiffener
+Minimum Stiffener Rigidity and Axial Force

 Longitudinal Stiffener (IS 800 Cl.
 8.7.13)